NazaninRzj/Machine-Learning-methods/README.md

 # Machine-Learning-methods
-Different types of ML algorithms
+In here I explain different types of ML algorithm.